CryptoXploit/ethereum-brute-force/README.md

 of the addresses file is at least double.
 This will take 100% of the memory on my 16GB RAM linux machine.
 It's probably time to work toward a distributed solution.

-May number gods smile upon you.

 # License

-Copyright 2017 Andrew Donley

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: